On Saturday, November 12th, I will be holding a Virtual Packing Party!

 Washcloths and Soap Bags

 Some of these might end up as decoration in a home, rather than used for a washcloth.
-Former Catholics, for example, may feel it is not ok to defile them by washing with them No matter–they will be a good gift.
+Some may feel it is not ok to defile them by washing with them No matter–they will be a good gift.

 My Pinterest board has other great last minute ideas!